-Seasonality of the SST-precipitation relationship over the North Tropical Atlantic and its possible mechanisms
+Seasonality of the SST-precipitation relationship over the tropical North Atlantic and possible mechanisms

 -